Skip to content

 flowfull-node is the official, production-ready starter kit maintained by the Pubflow team.
 It includes all core features, best practices, and is regularly updated.

-Community Starter Kits
+Official Multi-Language Starter Kits

 bash

-git clone https://github.com/pubflow/flowfull-go.git my-backend
+git clone https://github.com/pubflow/flowfull-go-starter.git my-backend

 cd my-backend